 Expands plasma volume and can improve oxygen-carrying capacity

-Onset of action is within 30 minutes
+The onset of action is within 30 minutes

 Duration of action is from two to eight hours